| Hannah Tsai

 Before shopping at the underground street, let's take a comprehensive look at the Sakae Shopping Map.

-Sakae's underground street is divided into 3 areas: Sakae Chika, Central Park, and Mori no Chikagai.
-Each one has its specialty.
+Sakae's underground street has three areas: Sakae Chika, Central Park, and Mori no Chikagai.
+Each one has its own specialty.

 1. Underground Street: Sakae Chika

-Sakae Chika is popular among the general public, especially young people.
-The stores here mainly are fashion shops, restaurants, and cafes.
+Sakae Chika is popular among the general public, especially the younger crowd.
+The stores are mainly fashion shops, restaurants, and cafes.
 It is also the only underground path to the department stores.
 So they are always crowded with people.
-On holidays almost every restaurant will be full.
+On holidays almost every restaurant is full.

 Official Site